 Pricing of the product or the services is the most important aspect of the customer’s point of view.
 The product’s cost component must be such or must be strategized as per the customer’s capacity to pay for the opted service or product.
 It is important to keep the customer’s willingness to pay for the product or the service while deciding the product’s cost to attract the customers; the marketing strategy guides to provide lucrative deals and discounts on the product, which helps draw the customer’s attention towards the product.
 The management must keep the vision of the long terms goals and benefits while making the decision, and the cost margin should be such that it benefits both the customer and the organization.

 Marketing research is very crucial for deciding the marketing venues and the places for the product launch as it depends on the targeted consumer’s availability in that place.
 This also covers the local branches and franchises at different locations to promote and sell the product and services.
 The placement component includes a number of factors like sales personnel, training, and franchising fees for brand promotion.

-Today’s marketing is all about how well a product or the services are being promoted to reach out to maximum consumers.
-Promotion of the products/services includes advertising the product and services on TV, internet, etc. or displaying the product on banners to target and grab the eye of the consumers, making pamphlets and selling them to target maximum consumers.
+Today’s marketing is all about how well a product or service is being promoted to reach out to maximum consumers.
+Promotion of the products/services includes advertising the product and services on TV, the internet, etc., or displaying the product on banners to target and grab the eye of the consumers, making pamphlets, and selling them to target maximum consumers.
 The sales revenue depends on how well the brand is promoted, and that retaining that name to gain the trust of the consumers is equally important.
 Again marketing research plays a vital role in targeting the maximum consumers during the promotion and helps to strategize the entire promotion of the products/services.
 Nowadays, consumers have become handy with technology, and they constantly look for services over the internet or e-commerce websites.
 Thus the digital marketing era also focusses on grabbing the consumer’s attention by email marketing and promoting the products and services over the internet and e-commerce websites.